NiclO1337/pp1-strawberry-lovers/testing.md

 | Laptop (1366x768px) | Looks as intended on medium size screen | Yes |
 | Desktop (1920x1080px) | Looks as intended on big size screen | Yes |

-Desktop also tested with Chrome developer tools from 280 px wide screen up to 1920 px.
+The desktop computer also tested with Chrome developer tools from 280 px wide screen up to 1920 px.
-Several media queries was created to make each feature responsive on different screen sizes.
-All testing was made on up to date browsers.
+Several media queries were created to make each feature responsive on different screen sizes.
+All testing was made on up-to-date browsers.